NiCarlino/smaR/README.md

 ## Usage example

 As a demonstration of the function included in smaR, here a basic example.
+Please look here
-Please look at [vignettes](https://github.com/NiCarlino/smaR/tree/main/vignettes) for a complete demo and tutorial.
+for a complete [demo](https://github.com/NiCarlino/smaR/wiki) and [tutorial](https://github.com/NiCarlino/smaR/tree/main/vignettes).

 ```{r example}
 library(smaR)